ktiays/fluid-scroll/README.md

 ## Usage

 > [!Note]
-> All time units in this library are measured in milliseconds, and speed units are measured in pixels per millisecond.
+> All time units in this library are measured in milliseconds, and speed units are measured in points per millisecond.

 ### Scroll Inertia